velipso/nightmare/docs/midi.md

 According to the specification, the division can come in two formats:

-1. If bit 15 is cleared, then bits 14-0 represent the ticks per quarter note
+1. If bit 15 is cleared, then bits 14-0 represent the ticks per quarter-note
 2. If bit 15 is set, then bits 14-8 represent the negative SMPTE format, and bits 7-0 represent the ticks per frame